novajslabs/nova.js/CODE_OF_CONDUCT.md

 **Community Impact**: Use of inappropriate language or other behavior deemed unprofessional or unwelcome in the community.

-**Consequence**: AsyncCalculation private, written warning from community leaders, providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate.
-AsyncCalculation public apology may be requested.
+**Consequence**: A private, written warning from community leaders, providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate.
+A public apology may be requested.

 ### 2. Warning

-**Community Impact**: AsyncCalculation violation through a single incident or series of actions.
+**Community Impact**: A violation through a single incident or series of actions.

-**Consequence**: AsyncCalculation warning with consequences for continued behavior.
+**Consequence**: A warning with consequences for continued behavior.
 No interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, for a specified period of time.
 This includes avoiding interactions in community spaces as well as external channels